cs3org/OCM-API/IETF-OCM-MLS.md

-[OCM] defines a Federation as a group of OCM Servers whose administrators have established mutual trust, and specifies two models for maintaining its membership: a peer-announced model, where each member publishes the membership it knows about and propagates changes with the
+[OCM] defines a Federation as a group of OCM Servers whose administrators have established mutual trust, and specifies two models for maintaining its membership: a peer-announced model, where each member publishes the membership it knows, and a cryptographically guaranteed model, which this section specifies.
-`OCM_SERVER_ADDED` and `OCM_SERVER_REMOVED` notifications, and a
-cryptographically guaranteed model, which this section specifies.

 The model reuses the group machinery of this document with a single
 substitution: the members of the group are the OCM Servers of the Federation, not the users of a federated group.
-What follows from that substitution is stated explicitly below; nothing else changes.
+What follows in this section stems from that substitution.

 ## Relationship to Federated Groups